Being Praised as "Special" is a Harmful Lie

 "Someone's getting too big for their britches."

-Plus any other phrase that let’s you know that certain ambitions were frowned upon and that you had to be "special" to do certain kinds of things.
+Plus any other phrase that let’s you know that certain ambitions are frowned upon and that you had to be "special" to do certain kinds of things.

 I know this can be hard for our inner child to accept (because if this isn’t true - what else about our life is a lie?) - but our parents weren’t perfected human incarnations, equipped with all the tools needed to raise us to our highest potential.
 They tried their best, but most of our parents raised us without being conscious of their own wounds and the inner work they required for their own well being.